Getting Started with Realm

 Content in Automated Emails - Realm sends out a number emails automatically, like when you invite someone to sign up or cancel a group event.
 You can edit many of these to include your own messages.

-Note, Event, and Pathway Tags - Create labels or tags to filter notes, events, and pathways, making them easier to find.
+Tags - Create labels you can use to filter notes, events, and pathways, making them easier to find.

 Links & QR Codes - Customize your website to help people find Realm.
 Add a sign-in or sign-up link to your website, and learn how to add a search box to your website so people can search your online directory.